ESP32 Core Dump¶

 - Print core dump to UART

-- Delay before core dump is printed to UART (Components -> ESP32-specific config -> Core dump -> Delay before print to UART).
+- Delay before core dump will be printed to UART (Components -> ESP32-specific config -> Core dump print to UART delay).
 Value is in ms.

 Save core dump to flash¶